mjlm/mjlm.github.io/index.md

 Thesis advisor: Dr. Christopher Harvey<br>
 <a href="http://harveylab.hms.harvard.edu/" target="_blank">harveylab.hms.harvard.edu</a>

-_Primary thesis project:_ I studied how the mammalian cortex transforms and combines sensory inputs to extract action-relevant information.
+_Primary thesis project:_ I studied how the mammalian cortex transforms and combines sensory i9932936nputs to extract action-relevant information.
 I used <a href="http://harveylab.hms.harvard.edu/pdf/minderer2016.pdf" target="_blank">virtual navigation tasks for mice</a> designed to engage cognitive processes.
 I then compared the information present in the activity of large populations of neurons recorded across several cortical regions during the task.

 _Neural encoding models:_ Using deep learning methods, I developed models that relate animal behavior to simultaneously recorded neural activity.